cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 Depending on the URI that is sent, you can launch an app in a specific state or configuration on a remote device.
 This allows for the ability to continue a user task, like watching a movie, on a different device without interruption.

-As the previous section demonstrates, discovery happens at the device level first (a **RemoteSystem** represents a device), but you can call the `getApplications` method on a **RemoteSystem** instance to get an array of **RemoteSystemApplication** objects, which represent apps on the remote device that have been registered to use the Connected Devices Platform (just as you registered your own app in the [Getting started guide](getting-started-rome-android.md)).
+As the previous section demonstrates, discovery happens at the device level first (a **RemoteSystem** represents a device), but you can call the `getApplications` method on a **RemoteSystem** instance to get an array of **RemoteSystemApplication** objects, which represent apps on the remote device that have been registered to use the Connected Devices Platform (just as you registered your own app in the preliminary steps above).
 Both **RemoteSystem** and **RemoteSystemApplication** can be used to construct a **RemoteSystemConnectionRequest**, which is what is needed to launch a URI.

 ```java
 // this could be a RemoteSystemApplication instead.
 Either way, it